Reason for being

-Ninety-nine percent of the water consumed locally comes from a large underground reservoir known as the Independence Aquifer.
-This aquifer encompasses an area of 6800 square kilometers and serves several thousand distinct communities—including San Miguel de Allende—providing life-sustaining water to well over half a million residents.
+The Independence Watershed stretches across seven municipalities in northern Guanajuato State in Central Mexico.
+Ninety-nine percent of the water consumed in this region comes from a large underground reservoir known as the Independence Aquifer, which serves several thousand distinct communities—including San Miguel de Allende—providing life-sustaining water to well over half a million residents.

 Why is this happening?

-The cause of this crisis is unsustainable over-extraction of ground water for agriculture, forcing wells ever deeper into mineral-rich “fossil water,” which is not replenished by seasonal rainfall.
-This is the source of arsenic and fluoride contamination.
+The cause of this crisis is unsustainable over-extraction of groundwater for agriculture, forcing wells ever deeper into mineral-rich “fossil water” contaminated with naturally occurring arsenic and fluoride.

-Today, over 85% of the water pumped from the aquifer goes to agriculture.
-Crops are frequently lavished with 3-5 times the amount of water that would be used on the same crop on U.S. farms.
-Lax enforcement of water policies, compounded by expansion of agriculture in the region, is the real culprit in our water crisis.
+Roughly 85% of water pumped from the aquifer goes to agriculture.
+Crops like broccoli and lettuce bound for markets in North America are frequently lavished with several times the amount of water as used in other regions.
+We are exporting our finite water supply, and lax enforcement of water policies, compounded by expansion of agriculture, is the culprit.

-…Unless you happen to be among the several hundred thousand local residents living at or below the poverty level.
-For them, bottled water is simply unaffordable, and a costly reverse osmosis system or private rainwater cistern would be unimaginable luxuries.
+But if you are among the several hundred thousand living in poverty, bottled water is simply unaffordable, and a costly reverse osmosis system, an unimaginable luxury.

 what we do